 People with borderline personality disorder (BPD) face a lot of challenges.
-Unhelpful treatment providers shouldn’t be one of them, but I suspect this is the case more often than it should be.
+Unhelpful treatment providers shouldn’t be among those challenges, but I suspect that all too often, they are.

 One of my jobs is at a mental health and addictions transitional program.
 While some of the staff are licensed mental health professionals, most are not.
 For many of the support workers, their only formal training is a one-semester community mental health worker certificate program.
-Some of these support workers do a great job, but their lack of training limits the range of skills and knowledge they have to draw upon.
+Some of these support workers do a great job, but their lack of training limits the skills and knowledge they can draw upon.

-What I see more often in support providers who don’t have that level of knowledge, skills, and experience is a rigid approach to clients with BPD that involves a focus on limit-setting, challenging (i.e. invalidating) clients’ beliefs/emotions/experiences, and establishing a clear hierarchy and power differential.
-In my mind, this comes from misinterpretations arising from a limited understanding of some of the principles of working with clients with BPD.
+What I see more often in support providers who don’t have that level of knowledge, skills, and experience is a rigid approach to clients with BPD that involves a focus on limit-setting, challenging (invalidating) clients’ beliefs/emotions/experiences, and establishing a clear hierarchy and power differential.
+In my mind, this comes from misinterpretations due to limited understanding of how to effectively work with clients with BPD.
 And my observation has been that this approach doesn’t work.

-Time and time again I have seen it develop into a combative relationship with the client, but I can’t think of a single time when I’ve known a care provider to take responsibility and acknowledge that by using this type of approach they have contributed to the problem rather than the solution.
+Time and time again, I’ve seen it develop into a combative relationship with the client.
+Yet I can’t think of a single time when I’ve known a care provider to take responsibility and acknowledge that their approach has contributed to the problem rather than the solution.
 It’s always the client that gets blamed, and this ends up becoming a self-fulfilling prophecy by reinforcing stigmatized ideas.
 If you treat someone like a bratty child, then it’s likely they will react like a child; I’m not sure why this is so hard to grasp.

 I’ll put it out to my blogging buddies with BPD – have you encountered the rigid limit-setting type of care provider, and what has that been like for you?